pvieito/PythonKit/README.md

 ## Troubleshooting

 - If your are targeting the Mac platform with the [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) enabled make sure you are properly signing and embedding the Python framework you are trying to load with **PythonKit**.
-The Hardened Runtime [Library Validation mechanism](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation) prevents a process from loading libraries that are not signed by Apple or same developer as the main process.
+The Hardened Runtime [Library Validation mechanism](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation) prevents a process from loading libraries that are not signed by Apple or the same developer as the main process.

 ## Notes